-Anxiety represents our body’s natural alarm system, signalling to us the possibility of danger.
+Childhood and adolescence are critical times for emotional and psychological development.
+During these stages, anxiety patterns can begin that continue into adulthood.
+Anxiety represents our body’s natural alarm system, signalling the possibility of danger.
 When this response arises too frequently or intensely and doesn’t match actual situations of danger, it can interfere with life and cause great distress.
-Childhood and adolescence are core developmental stages for emotional and psychological development.
-It is typically during these stages that anxiety patterns begin that can persist into adulthood in the form of persistent mild anxiety tendencies to full-blown disorders.
-Having caregivers who are equipped to support and teach youth skills for managing and interrupting their anxiety patterns provides the needed early intervention.
-This workshop will provide a structure for understanding how anxiety works in the nervous system and a diverse range of skills that can be taught and practiced with children and youth.
-These skills are designed to replace increasing anxiety with expanded capacity for managing emotions and anxious thought patterns.
+Having caregivers who are equipped to support and teach children and youth skills for managing and interrupting their anxiety patterns is crucial for early intervention.
+This workshop will provide a structure for understanding how anxiety works in the nervous system.
+Participants will also learn a diverse range of skills that can be taught and practiced with children and youth.
+These skills are designed to decrease anxiety and expand the capacity for managing emotions and anxious thought patterns.

 About This Workshop